Marketers and Media Organizations: We are One

 Social Media’s Role

-With so much controversy surrounding changing algorithms and the commoditization of content, publishers are getting smarter about striking direct connections with readers on their own site.
-While social media can be a powerful source for content discovery, it’s been hard for publishers to get readers to stick around.
+With so much controversy surrounding changing algorithms and the commoditization of content, media organizations are getting smarter about striking direct connections with readers on their own site.
+While social media can be a powerful source for content discovery, it’s been hard for media organizations to get readers to stick around.

 From analyzing user behaviour across our network, we were able to confirm exactly that, yes social media is a clear driver of discovery and traffic but results in the highest bounce rates.